Listonic Logo

 Foods to eat

-• Lean Proteins: Grilled or steamed fish, skinless chicken, tofu, and tempeh.
+• Lean Proteins: Grilled or baked chicken, fish, and a variety of dals (lentils).

-• Healthy Fats: Nuts, seeds, and olive oil for cooking.
+• Healthy Fats: Nuts, seeds, and olive or canola oil for cooking.

 ✅ Tip